grendyirwandi/joi-indo/README.md

-# joi
+# joi-indo

 #### The most powerful schema description language and data validator for JavaScript.
+Now in the Indonesian version

 ## Installation
 `npm install joi`
+`clone & copy to node_modules/joi`

 ### Visit the [joi.dev](https://joi.dev) Developer Portal for tutorials, documentation, and support